MarlinFirmware/Marlin/display assets/Giadej compilation/readme.md

 inside of the DWIN_SET folder.

-If you wasn't able to update the display, verify the format of the µSD Card (FAT32 and allocation unit of 4096 bytes) and the CRC of the files.
+If you wasn't able to update the display, verify the format of the µSD Card (MBR, FAT32 and allocation unit of 4096 bytes) and the CRC of the files.

 <img src="../DWIN_SET-folder.jpg"  height="350" />